ray-project/ray/doc/source/starting-ray.rst

 Install Ray with ``pip install -U ray``.
 For the latest wheels (a snapshot of the ``master`` branch), you can use the instructions at :ref:`install-nightlies`.

-.. note:: This step is not required if you are writing a Ray application in Java and you don't have the need of running your Java application in a multi-node Ray cluster at the development stage.
+.. note:: This step is not required if you are writing a Ray application in Java and you don't have the need of running your Java application in a Ray cluster at the development stage.
 See `Local mode`_ for more details.

 Build your Java code
 --------------------